Rice Bowl

 Perfect Pairings

-Essential umami seasoning that complements rice and proteins; backbone of Asian bowl seasoning
+Essential umami base that complements rice and proteins; creates savory depth without overpowering the grain

 Good Pairings